Electrocution and Electrical Burns

 Electrical injuries can also cause "compartment syndrome."
 This occurs when muscle damage causes your limbs to swell.
 This swelling then constricts blood vessels, which in turn results in significant health issues.
 This injury is often not immediately visible after the shock.

 Personal injury issues aren't just about defective products and negligence.
 Many times, injured parties will have to fight with insurance companies and other responsible parties to secure coverage of all the injuries caused by an electrical accident.
-If you're having such a problem, a burn injury attorney Los Angeles can help.
+If you're having such a problem, an electrical burn attorney in Los Angeles can help.

 First Aid for Electric Shock Victims